 "By calming the nervous system and stepping out of the stories in our heads, meditation allows us to connect with a deeper intuitive guidance system," Dr. Skillicorn says.
 In other words, once you settle your racing thoughts, you can focus on your authentic intentions.

-This skill — learning to quiet your mind — is particularly important given the influx of thoughts that bombard our brains every day.
+This skill — learning to calm your mind — is particularly important given the influx of thoughts that bombard our brains every day.

-"Research suggests that on a typical day we have roughly 4,000 distinct thoughts, of which around 95 percent are repetitive and 80 percent negative," Dr. Skillicorn says.
+"Research suggests that on a typical day we have roughly 4,000 distinct thoughts," Dr. Skillicorn says, many of which are repetitive and/or unwanted.

 That's because "our brains are evolutionarily designed to focus on the negative to keep us safe," she explains.
 That is, musing on the beauty of a rainbow didn't ensure our ancestors' survival, but remembering where they last saw a poisonous snake or burly bear did.